OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/jenkins/index.md

 ## Configure the Octopus Deploy plugin

 After you have installed the Octopus Deploy plugin.
-First navigate to {{Manage Jenkins > Global Tool Configuration}} to supply the details for the Octopus CLI.
+First navigate to **Manage Jenkins ➜ Global Tool Configuration** to supply the details for the Octopus CLI.

 :::div{.success}
 **Creating API keys**